reyesgo/cybersec-project-docs/Project 2/README.md

    - ### Tools & Processes

-      - Due to open ports being visible during a Nmap scan, I was able to determine the victims IP address as well as the port and service version being used to host a web server.
+      - Due to open ports being visible during a Nmap scan, I was able to determine the victim's IP address as well as the port and service version being used to host a web server.

    - ### Achievements